p-costa/SNaC/utils/snac_grid_generator/README.md

 minimum and maximum spacing, upper/lower expansion, maximum adjacent-cell growth, ideal cell count, and fit error.
 These achieved values are authoritative for the binary grid that will be written.

+## Grid Library

+The toolbar library stores reusable axis presets and complete case templates in the browser.
+The supplied uniform, wall-normal, channel, single-block, two-block, and periodic starters are immutable; applying one never changes the built-in definition. `Save` creates a user copy from the current selected axis or current project, or updates the selected user item.
+User items can be renamed and deleted.

+An explicit-coordinate axis is stored relative to its source block extent and is rescaled when applied elsewhere.
+Other grading controls and the axis cell count are preserved directly.
+Applying a case template runs project-schema migration and, when friend inference is enabled, updates connectivity before the case is used.

+User library data persist in local browser storage independently of project autosaves.
+Import and export use a versioned `snac-grid-library.json` file that contains both user axis presets and user case templates.
+Import merges items by their stable ids; built-in items are never overwritten or included in exports.

 Periodicity is controlled in the geometry panel. `Update` matches congruent block faces on the global minimum and maximum boundaries and marks each pair as